-When upfront verification is not available and the family is unable to provide written third-party documents, the CCHA must request a written third-party verification form.
+When upfront verification is not available and the family is unable to provide written third-party documents, the PHA must request a written third-party verification form.
 HUD's position is that this traditional third-party verification method presents administrative burdens and risks which may be reduced through the use of family-provided third-party documents.

-CCHA s may mail, fax, or email third-party written verification form requests to third-party sources.
+PHAs may mail or email third-party written verification form requests to third-party sources.

-The CCHA will send third-party verification forms directly to the third party.
+The PHA will send third-party verification forms directly to the third party.